adevur/docker-easy-samba/docs/DOCUMENTATION.md

 - OUTPUT: it returns a Promise that resolves to a string that contains the remote configuration in JSON format

+- ERRORS: this is the list of possible error messages that can be thrown by this function:

+  - `"CANNOT-CONNECT"`: remote container is not running, `Remote API` is not running, or parameters you gave (i.e. URL, port, certificate) are not correct

+  - `"REMOTE-API:INVALID-TOKEN"`: token of `remote` is not the same token used in remote container

+  - `"REMOTE-API:GET-CONFIG:CANNOT-READ"`: remote container is not able to read file `remote-api.config.json` for unknown reasons

+  - `"REMOTE-API:CANNOT-RESPOND"`: remote container is not able to respond to your API request for unknown reasons

+  - `"API-NOT-SUPPORTED"`: remote container doesn't support `get-config` API

+  - `"INVALID-RESPONSE"`: remote container's response is invalid for unknown reasons

 EXAMPLE:
 ```js
 const ConfigGen = require("./ConfigGen.js");